HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 - For a small-sized workload in AWS, start the Kubernetes cluster with a single node using at least a c5.2xlarge instance to support a load of 1,000 users.

-- By increasing the webEngine CPU cores by 1.3, adjusting HAProxy from 200m to 500m, and modifying ringApi from 100m to 200m, the total average response time improved significantly—achieving a 10x enhancement.
+- By increasing the webEngine CPU cores by 1.3, adjusting HAProxy from 200m to 500m, and modifying ringApi from 100m to 200m, The total average response time improved significantly, achieving a tenfold increase in performance.
 To support these adjustments, CPU limits for persistenceNode, persistenceConnectionPool, and imageProcessor were reduced, prioritizing the optimization of rendering scenarios.

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod CPU and memory values.
 Note that the OpenLDAP pod is not for production use.

 - To improve response times, perform the Helm upgrade using the `webengine-performance-rendering.yaml` file.
-This file is available in the HCL DX Deployment Helm chart.
+This file is available in the HCL DX Compose Deployment Helm chart.
 To use this file, complete the following steps:
        1. Download the hcl-dx-deployment Helm chart from FlexNet or Harbor.
        2. Extract the hcl-dx-deployment-XXX.tgz file.
        3. In the extracted folder, navigate to `hcl-dx-deployment/performance/webengine-performance-rendering.yaml` and copy the `webengine-performance-rendering.yaml`.